hillhacks/website/pages/faq.md

   primarily concerned about the travel, shout out on the [mailing list][ml] There is a good chance that others will be travelling the same route around the same time you intend to travel.
 ^

+### Sliding scale

+Contribution
+: This event is solely community driven and run by volunteers.
+Please see where else you can contribute too!
+This democratic (or even meritocratic) approach is mirrored on every layer, and so is it for the money bit, too.
+^

+Types of financial contribution
+: We want to provide everyone the opportunity to come, so we kindly ask everyone to give as much as s/he can afford.
+^

+What does that mean?
+: We have four levels of contributions.
+Please choose the one that suits your budget.

+  * Base: can be 0, if you cannot afford otherwise
+  * Reasonable: covers basic costs of food and lodging
+  * Nice: all costs covered, including infrastructure and tools
+  * Supporter: you support others that cannot afford their travel, stay and food ^

 [ml]: {% link pages/mailinglist.md %}